 Clays Ferry Bridge, Road bridge at Fayette-Madison county line, United States

-Clays Ferry Bridge is a road bridge that spans the Kentucky River, connecting the area between Madison and Fayette counties.
-It links Interstate 75 with US Routes 25 and 421, carrying daily traffic between these important roadways.
+Clays Ferry Bridge is a road bridge in Kentucky that spans the Kentucky River between Madison and Fayette counties.
+It carries Interstate 75 along with US Routes 25 and 421, making it one of the main river crossings in this part of the state.

 The community of curious travelers